Bardolph-Automation-Inc/bardolph/docs/language.rst

   time at 12:00 on all
   pause off all
-  time 10000 on all
+  time 10 on all

 This script turns on all the lights at 12:00 noon.
 It then waits for the user to press a key at the keyboard.
-When a key has been pressed, it turns off all the lights, waits 10,000 ms., and turns them on again.
+When a key has been pressed, it turns off all the lights, waits 10 s, and turns them on again.

 .. index::
    single: groups